DoctorMcKay/node-internet-relay-chat/README.md

 Emitted when the client receives a `432` or `433` numeric reply while registering.
 If no listeners are bound to this event, `node-internet-relay-chat` will automatically retry a different nick (a `432` reply will change the nick to `nodejs`, a `433` reply will append a `_` to the nick).

+## invite
+- `inviter` - A `sender` object corresponding to the user that invited us
+- `channel` - The channel we were invited to

+Emitted when the client is invited to a channel.

+## join
+- `user` - A `sender` object corresponding to the user (possibly us) that joined the channel
+- `channel` - The channel that the user joined

+Emitted when a client joins a channel that we're in.
+Also emitted when we join a channel.

+## part
+- `user` - A `sender` object corresponding to the user (possibly us) that parted the channel
+- `channel` - The channel that the user parted
+- `message` - The part message, if any

+Emitted when a user parts from a channel.
+This will not be emitted when a user in a channel that we're in quits from the server, is killed, or is kicked.
+Also emitted when we part a channel.

+## kick
+- `kicker` - A `sender` object corresponding to the user that did the kicking
+- `user` - The nick of the user (possibly us) that was kicked from the channel
+- `channel` - The channel that the user was kicked from
+- `message` - The kick message, if any

+Emitted when a user is kicked from a channel.
+This will not be emitted when a user in a channel that we're in quits from the server, is killed, or parts gracefully.
+Also emitted when we're kicked from a channel.

+## quit
+- `user` - A `sender` object corresponding to the user (possibly us) that quit the server
+- `channels` - An array of channel names that we saw this user in
+- `message` - The quit message, if any

+Emitted when a user in one of the channels that we're in quits from the server.
+This will not be emitted when a user in a channel that we're in is killed, is kicked, or parts gracefully.
+This will not be emitted when we quit.

 ## pm
 - `sender` - A `sender` object corresponding to the user that sent the message (see `Sender Object` section below)
 - `message` - The message that was sent